-a University Department of Clinical Neurology, Institute of Neurology, London Department of Clinical Neurosciences, Royal Free and University College Medical School, London, UK, c Peru, Cerro de Pasco, Peru,e New Mexico Health Enhancement and Marathon Clinics Research Foundation, Albuquerque, NM, USA
+a University Department of Clinical Neurology, Institute of Neurology, London Department of Clinical Neurosciences, Peru, Cerro de Pasco, New Mexico Health Enhancement and Marathon Clinics Research Foundation, Albuquerque, NM, USA

 Burning paraesthesiae may be a troublesome symptom in several peripheral neuropathies.
 They are prominent in Strachan's syndrome, a condition originally found in the West Indies but which has subsequently been encountered under conditions of nutritional deprivation such as during the Spanish Civil War, in Japanese prisoner of war camps during the second world war and, most recently, in the epidemic of Cuban neuropathy that occurred in 1991-3.
 The precise nature of the nutritional deficiency in Strachan's syndrome has not been identified.
 None of our patients with CMS showed evidence of nutritional deficiency or alcoholism.
 Burning feet may occur in diabetic sensory polyneuropathy, particularly in the syndrome of acute painful diabetic sensory neuropathy when it is associated with severe contact hyperaesthesia of the skin.
 Diabetes was excluded in our patients.

-Burning and tingling paraesthesiae distally in the lower limbs initially suggested the presence of a Small fiber neuropathy and these symptoms were reported by all our patients with CMS and in all except one in the hands.
-This symptom was not restricted to the patients with CMS, however, being reported, in lesser degree and confined to the feet, in four out of five control subjects.
+Burning and tingling paraesthesiae distally in the legs suggested the presence of a Small fiber neuropathy and these symptoms were reported by all our patients with CMS and in all except one in the hands.
 There was evidence on neurological examination of a mild distal sensory polyneuropathy in three patients with CMS that predominantly affected small fibre modalities.
 The biopsy findings indicated the presence of a modest demyelinating neuropathy without a reduction in total myelinated fibre density and a reduced unmyelinated axon density in one biopsy.
-This altitude associated neuropathy is most
+This altitude associated neuropathy is not uncommon.